-The headstocks need to be folded up.
+Start with the chassis top plate (1).
+Remove from the fret and fold up the headstocks.
 This is best done with the chassis top plate clamped to something or held in a vice to avoid distortion.
 There are two sets of fold lines as the headstocks need to be folded into a channel.
 Starting with the outermost parts of the chassis, fold the top plate fold through 90°.
 You can reinforce this fold line of you wish but I haven't found need to do this.
 Next fold the headstocks through 90° to form a channel.
 Do not reinforce with solder yet.